(See Below for Case Law, Evidence of Public Attitudes, NGOs that Assist or Advocate on LGBTI issues, and Country of Origin LGBTI Specialists)

 PUBLIC ATTITUDES AND/OR STATE'S CAPACITY TO PROTECT

-In its 2004 report entitled In a Time of Torture, Human Rights Watch notes that, because homosexual men are at risk of arrest and abuse by police, they are defenceless against abuse by private actors.
+In a 2004 report entitled In a Time of Torture, Human Rights Watch notes that, because homosexual men are at risk of arrest and abuse by police, they are defenceless against abuse by private actors.
 The report highlights cases of homosexual men who approached the police to report crimes against them, but who were then subjected to blackmail, abuse and even arrest and charge for ‘habitual debauchery’.

 In 2007-2008, the Egyptian authorities were criticised by international human rights organisations following the arrest and torture of men suspected of ‘debauchery’ under Law No. 10/1961.In Cairo and Alexandria, men were detained and beaten.
 To ‘prove’ their homosexuality, they were forcibly subjected to anal examinations and tested for HIV/AIDS without their consent.